 My clam chowder is not quite as thick but it is far from being a broth.

 The recipe contains milk and cream but I elected not to thicken it quite a much as an authentic clam chowder.
 Bacon bits remained afloat and so did the oyster crackers.

 This does, however, not prevent anyone trying out my recipe to thicken the soup to authentic proportions.Print

-Grandma received a “just as good as the restaurant” rating for this soup.
+Grandma received a “just as good as the restaurant” rating for her best Clam Chowder!
 Only the restaurant decor and proximity to the beach were missing.

 Adjust seasonings to taste and serve immedately with oyster crackers.